 Car Accidents

-Defending Your Rights After A Car Accident
+Defending Your Rights After a Car Accident

 According to the National Highway and Transportation Safety Administration, in 2018 alone, over 2.7 million people were injured and over 36,000 killed in motor vehicle collisions.
 As the numbers suggest, motor vehicle collisions are one of the leading causes of injury in the United States.